truongmanhsang/popcorn-api/manual/usage.md

  $ popcorn-api --run                    # Run Popcorn API and start the scraping process.
  $ popcorn-api --server                 # Run Popcorn API, but do not start the scraping process.
  $ popcorn-api --export <collection>    # Export a collection to a JSON file.
- # popcorn-api --import <json>          # Import a JSON file to the database.
+ $ popcorn-api --import <collection>    # Import a collection file to the database.
 ```